Keeping up with the latest cybersecurity trends in a regular year is a full-time job. But in 2021, it was exhausting.

 The vast majority are not investing in cybersecurity.

 Hackers know this and are actively pursuing opportunities to target more and more small businesses in 2022.
 The result isn’t just an issue for SMB business owners.
 The economic cost of cyberattacks is estimated to hit $6 trillion in 2021.

 The Bottom Line

 Keeping up-to-date on the latest trends in cybersecurity is more important than ever.
 Hackers and cybercriminals don’t rest – and every new technological innovation presents them with a new opportunity to exploit.

 Make sure you know what dangers are lurking on the web so you can keep your business, family, and finances safe from hacking, theft – or something much worse.
 Learn to identify potential cybersecurity vulnerabilities and take steps to mitigate them before it’s too late.

-And always remember: awareness and prevention are the best defences against the biggest cybersecurity threats.
+And always remember: awareness and prevention are the best defenses against the biggest cybersecurity threats.